smach/Workshop201808/README.md

 ## August 2018 Workshop
 ### Sharon Machlis

-This repo includes R scripts and data for an R hands-on workshop I'm giving at a newsroom in New York.
+This repo includes R scripts and data for an R hands-on workshop I'm presenting to a newsroom in New York.

+Here's how to install and use the files.

 1. Download R from [https://cran.rstudio.com/](https://cran.rstudio.com/), choosing the binary distribution for your operating system.
 Install it as you would any other software program.